 Caution: The Web server itself runs as a service of the OS, therefore it is necessary to ensure that the certificates are not imported the default way under the currently logged Windows user, but are imported into the "Certificates - local" (not into the default location "Certificates - current user").
 PmHttpConfig.exe - configuration of HTTP service for PROMOTIC Web servers (HTTP or HTTPS) can import the certificate into the correct location, and therefore this utility is recommended also for certificate import.
 Another way of certificate import is to use the administrator console MMC.EXE (Microsoft Management Console) with the "Certificates - local" plugin.

-The HTTP service allows the PROMOTIC system to use both HTTP and HTTPS protocols and is configured:
+The HTTP service allows the PROMOTIC system to use both HTTP and HTTPS protocols and is configured as follows: